Advanced Flow Cytometry

 course covers the elements necessary for successful design of novel, 8-10 color assays

-BLD 854: Advanced Flow Cytometry Laboratory (2 Credits) - is a new course taught during the summer semester of odd years as a one-week hands-on
+BLD 854: Advanced Flow Cytometry Laboratory (2 Credits) - is offered during the summer semester of odd years as a one-week hands-on experience

-experience that uses various flow cytometers across the MSU campus.
-It will give graduate
+that uses various flow cytometers across the MSU campus.
+It will give graduate students

-students exposure to the concepts taught in BLD 853, such as sorting, 8 color assay
+exposure to the concepts taught in BLD 853, such as sorting, 8 color assay development,

 Need help with registration assistance, course information, or general interest, please email Brad Childs, Graduate Program Academic Advisor, at childsb1@msu.edu